-Learn more about salaries, job search tips, and hiring market trends, all tailored specifically for research & insights professionals at our upcoming webinar on Thursday May 17th at 11am CT!
+Learn more about salaries, job search tips, and hiring market trends, all tailored specifically for research & insights professionals in our webinar recording!

 As recruiters that specialize in research and insights roles, we often end up playing a somewhat advisory role when talking to researchers about their career development.

 One of the more common questions we hear is whether or not researchers should pursue an advanced degree, most commonly a MMR (Master of Marketing Research) or an MBA.
 This can be a huge commitment from a time and money perspective, so people often want to know if it “pays off”.

 Because of the steps and resources involved, getting an advanced degree is a very personal decision, but we wanted to offer a few thoughts from our perspective to help you weigh your options if you are debating about going back to school!

 Some research and insights professionals will come into the profession via a psychology, economics, sociology, or a marketing or business degree, but once in the profession, many choose to go back and earn an MMR or an MBA either full-time or part-time while working.
 Before we dig into education options, we wanted to quickly take a look at common academic backgrounds in the research field.

 Every year we publish a comprehensive industry report, The Burtch Works Study: Salaries of Marketing Research Professionals, which contains salary and demographic data for the field.

 In our 2017 report, we found that 61% of researchers hold an advanced degree, with 31% holding an MBA, 26% holding a Master’s degree, and 4% holding a PhD.
 At almost every job level, marketing researchers with an advanced degree earn higher base salaries than those with a Bachelor’s degree.